j4k0xb/webcrack/apps/docs/src/guide/common-errors.md

 For any other issues, please refer to the [isolated-vm readme](https://github.com/laverdet/isolated-vm#requirements).

+## Cannot Find Module

+> Error: Cannot find module './out/isolated_vm'

+This error may happen when using pnpm 10 or later, because it does not run the `postinstall` script by default to build or download the native modules of isolated-vm.

+To fix this, re-run the install command with `--allow-build=isolated-vm --force` added or see the [pnpm 10 changelog](https://github.com/pnpm/pnpm/releases/tag/v10.0.0).

 ## Heap Out Of Memory

 > FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory